fschrofner/glassdoor/readme.md

 #glassdoor
+*Please note that this framework is still work in progress and might not be usable at all at the moment!*

-Glassdoor is a modern, autonomous security framework for Android APKs written in [Scala](http://scala-lang.org/).
+glassdoor is a modern, autonomous security framework for Android APKs written in [Scala](http://scala-lang.org/).
 Its purpose is to automatically find backdoors, security flaws and other data leakages in applications running on the Android system, without having any actual access to the code itself.

 ##Dependencies